Alienation: Selling, gifting and other land transactions

-For your application to be successful there must be sufficient support for it among the children and grandchildren that would otherwise be entitled to the land through the succession process (see “Succession: Transfer of ownership when an owner dies” in this chapter).
+For your application to be successful there must be sufficient support for it among the children and grandchildren that would otherwise be entitled to the land through the succession process (see: “Succession: Transfer of ownership when an owner dies”).

 You’ll need to include:

 - a copy of the land interests you want to transfer

 - a certified copy of the entry in the district valuation roll or a valuation done by a registered public valuer

 - details of the agreement and whether the interests are being transferred by gift or by sale